Appdynamics/cassandra-monitoring-extension/README.md

 ## Configuration ##

-###Note
-Please make sure to not use tab (\t) while editing yaml files.
-You may want to validate the yaml file using a yaml validator http://yamllint.com/
+Note : Please make sure to not use tab (\t) while editing yaml files.
+You may want to validate the yaml file using a [yaml validator](http://yamllint.com/)

 1. Configure the cassandra instances by editing the config.yml file in `<MACHINE_AGENT_HOME>/monitors/CassandraMonitor/`.
 2. Configure the MBeans in the config.yml.
 By default, "org.apache.cassandra.metrics" is all that you may need.
 But you can add more mbeans as per your requirement.